 Beat stress.
 Stress can make your pain even worse.
 Try relaxation techniques like meditation, deep breathing, or massage when you feel overwhelmed.
 When your back feels sore, apply heat or cold.
 Use a heating pad set on low, or ice wrapped in a towel – whichever feels better.
 You might also find relief from acupuncture, chiropractic adjustment, or massage.
 Just check with your doctor first to make sure they’re safe for you.

-When pain signals a problem
+When back pain signals a problem

 Janet O’Dell, RN